bridget-basiq/developers/content/status-error-codes.md

   - Internal Server Error.
 If you catch one, report your issue here.,
   - Bad Gateway,
   - Service Unavailable

-keys:
-  - response
-  - status
-  - message
-  - cod

-propertyDescriptions:
-  - Your project id with the corresponding configuration
-  - The status code of the response reflecting the API response codes
-  - The message describing the error
-  - A unique error code that can be used for localization

-propertyTypes:
-  - String
-  - Int
-  - String
-  - String
 ---
 # Status & Error Codes